February 2015 - Jo Haubenreiser

 What have you learned from your participation in multisport events?

-Has your participation in multisport events help you overcome and challenges?
+Has your participation in multisport events helped you overcome any challenges?
 If so, what?

 What is something you can't race without?